 Using the NukeX compositing template

-shot 1, a long shot, and
+shot 1, the long shot, and

-shot 2, a medium shot.
+shot 2, the medium shot.

 Prepare the project

 1. In the project folder on your edit drive, prepare folders for the project files and for each of the shots: 01 is for shot one, 02 is for shot two:

 /Final Cut Pro/to After Effects/

 The project files, which are all in one folder, can be easily and frequently backed up (hint hint).